About Emory EMS

 Established in 1992, EEMS began as the vision of a few EMTs who wanted to provide enhanced emergency medical coverage to the Emory community.
 EEMS became the first licensed collegiate medical first responder service in the state of Georgia.

-Annually, the Unit is comprised of 40 - 45 volunteers, all of whom are certified as either Georgia Emergency Medical Technician-Intermediates (EMT-I), Advanced EMTs (AEMT), or Paramedics (EMT-P).
+Annually, the Unit is comprised of 40 - 45 volunteers, all of whom are licensed as either Georgia Advanced EMTs (AEMT) or Paramedics (EMT-P).
 EEMS is in service 24 hours a day, seven days a week during Fall and Spring semesters.
 The Unit's response territory includes the Emory University Atlanta Campus, the Centers for Disease Control and Prevention (CDC), the Yerkes National Primate Research Center, the Wesley Woods Center, multiple hospital and healthcare campuses and facilities, and surrounding businesses and roads.
 EEMS operates two quick response vehicles and has an additional operations vehicle.The Unit also provides standby coverage to a variety of University and community events including, but not limited to, major road races, concerts, high-profile visitors, and Commencement.